 - Within the first year, more than 200 piglets will be placed in homes.

-One Small Drop has set a goal of raising funds to purchase 50 trees for each of the 4 communities, each of the next 3 years, so a rotation of trees will begin.
-Lukamenda (the group formed by the women of the 4 communities) will purchase the trees as a group and will operate the tree distribution to widows.
+The original 4 communities have planted over 1300 tress in the past 2 years.
+Lukamenda (the group formed by the women of the 4 communities) purchase the trees as a group to get a better rate.
 This will be another self sustaining project that will have long lasting benefits to the Lukamenda communities.

 Each community starts out with a 1 or 2 acre plot.
 The market for ground potatoes is very high.
 Trucks come into communities to pick up sacks of potatoes leaving no transportation costs.
 This project provides a quick turnover for profits – 3 months from planting to harvesting.
 There are 2 harvesting seasons for the potatoes.
 One season typically has a higher yield than the other due to rain fall.
 Providing the community with the start up costs for the first planting enhances the sustainability of this project.

 Mbafwa is working on the chicken project which is similar to the pig project, with the group raising chickens that will be awarded to widows, who will then also have eggs to continue to raise chickens or sell at the market.

 Beans are a new project for One Small Drop.
 They are a staple in the cultural food.
 But many areas of Tanzania cannot grow beans.
 The soil in the Livingstone Mountains is well suited for beans.
 And because the beans are dried, the women can choose to sell the beans when the market is highest, for the greatest return on their investment.